 The central mechanism of the gifting cycle is debt.
 Heathenry teaches that if a person gives you a gift, then you become indebted them.
 It is then your responsibility as a good, honorable Heathen to repay the gift — not to fulfill or cancel out the debt, but to “flip” it around so that the other person becomes indebted to you.
 It is then their responsibility to repay you.
 In this way, the gifting cycle goes on indefinitely.

-In order to maintain this debt imbalance, a gift given must be of greater value than the earlier gift that was received.
+It is important to emphasize the difference between a one-time transaction, such as paying money for a service or product, and the gifting cycle.
+The point of the gifting cycle is not to pay back one’s debt and wash one’s hands clean of it.
+That is why a gift given must be of a value that prompts the recipient to give again.
 However, the value of the gift is not determined by the giver, but by the recipient.
 Therefore, Heathens should pay attention to various factors that contribute to how another person could value a gift: age, gender, social status, occupation, hobbies and interests, and so on.
 Moreover, a Heathen should keep in mind that gifts that are physically unimpressive could have greater value to their recipients based on the context of their needs.
 In fact, “gifts” do not always have to be physical objects.
 Some examples of intangible gifts are:

 - Letting an out-of-town friend stay at your house while they visit

 - Listening attentively and compassionately to a person’s grievances, even if you cannot help them solve their problems

 - Inviting a person to your house to share a meal with you